netvl/xml-rs/Readme.md

 return it in the result of `next()` call afterwards.
 If iterator is used, then it will yield error or end-of-document event once and will produce `None` afterwards.

-It is also possible to tweak parsing process a little using `xml::reader::ParserConfig` structure.
+It is also possible to tweak parsing process a little using `xml::reader_old::ParserConfig` structure.
 See its documentation for more information and examples.

 You can find a more extensive example of using `EventReader` in `src/analyze.rs`, which is a